-No person (either as owner, agent or otherwise) shall furnish, operate, conduct, maintain, or otherwise engage in or advertise, offer or profess to engage in non-emergency medical transport service within the unincorporated areas of the County unless the person holds a currently valid County of San Diego Non-Emergency Medical Transport Permit.
+No person (either as owner, agent or otherwise) shall furnish, operate, conduct, maintain, or otherwise engage in or advertise, offer or profess to engage in non-emergency medical transport service within the unincorporated areas of the County unless the person holds a currently valid San Diego County Non-Emergency Medical Transport Permit.

-Providers who are currently permitted by the Metropolitan Transit System (MTS), or any other incorporated municipality, will be considered as having met the requirements of this Division and issued a County of San Diego Non-Emergency Medical Transport Provider's Permit upon submitting the appropriate documents outlined in Section 610.303 of this ordinance.
+(a) Providers who are currently permitted by the Metropolitan Transit Development Board (MTDB), or any other incorporated municipality, will be considered as having met the requirements of this Division and issued a County Non-Emergency Medical Transport Provider's Permit upon submitting the appropriate documents outlined in Section 610.303 of this ordinance.